 How will I know when work is being done in my area?

-When technicians are moving into your area, you will receive a notification in the mail with details on how to book an appointment.
+Meter replacements are being done on a ward-by-ward basis.
+When technicians are in your area, you will receive a booklet in the mail with more detailed information, including instructions on how to book an appointment.

 Once I receive the notice, when do I need to book my appointment?

-Technicians will only be in your area for a limited time.
-Once you receive a notice, please book your appointment within two weeks.
+Technicians will be in your area for a limited time.
+You will be asked to book your appointment within two weeks of receiving that booklet.

 How do I book an appointment?